RunestoneInteractive/pythonds/_sources/Trees/BalancedBinarySearchTrees.rst

    balance\_factor = height(left\_subtree) - height(right\_subtree)

-Using the definition for balance factor given above we say that a subtree is left-heavy if the balance factor is greater than zero.
-If the balance factor is less than zero then the subtree is right heavy.
-If the balance factor is zero then the tree is perfectly in balance.
-For purposes of implementing an AVL tree, and gaining the benefit of having a balanced tree we will define a tree to be in balance if the balance factor is -1, 0, or 1.
-Once the balance factor of a node in a tree is outside this range we will need to have a procedure to bring the tree back into balance. :ref:`Figure 1 <fig_unbal>` shows an example of an unbalanced, right-heavy tree and the balance factors of each node.
+Using the definition for balance factor given above, we say that a subtree is left-heavy if the balance factor is greater than zero.
+If the balance factor is less than zero, then the subtree is right-heavy.
+If the balance factor is zero, then the tree is perfectly in balance.
+For purposes of implementing an AVL tree and gaining the benefit of having a balanced tree, we will define a tree to be in balance if the balance factor is -1, 0, or 1.
+Once the balance factor of a node in a tree is outside this range we will need to have a procedure to bring the tree back into balance. :ref:`Figure 1 <fig_unbal>` shows an example of an unbalanced right-heavy tree and the balance factors of each node.